 Consumer Complaints

 Complaining about faulty goods and shoddy service can seem like a pain but it is the only way to get customer satisfaction.
 The first step will be to complain directly to the trader and if this does not bring satisfaction then a letter should be sent to the head office.
 The consumer is under no obligation to give traders a second chance by writing to the head office.
-If a satisfactory outcome has still not been reached then the complaint should be taken to The Office of Fair Trading by way of telephoning or emailing the Consumer Direct agency.
+If a satisfactory outcome has still not been reached then the complaint should be taken to Citizens Advice consumer service or other relevant consumer protection bodies.

 Consumer rights are there in order to offer protection against unfair service and disreputable traders.
 It is up to the consumer to stand up for their rights and follow through on the complaint to the highest level.
 Consumers no longer have to simply take credit notes or exchanges on faulty goods or put up with bad service.
 Traders are under a legal obligation to supply refunds and there are consequences for those that do not.